The following agencies and organizations may provide further advice, assistance or information.

 Mass.
 Advocates for Children (MAC) MAC is a private non-profit organization dedicated to being an independent and effective voice for children who face significant barriers to equal educational and life opportunities.
 MAC works to overcome these barriers by changing conditions for many children, while also helping one child at a time.

 Health Law Advocates (HLA) HLA provides free legal assistance to income-eligible individuals who live or work in Massachusetts and are having difficulty obtaining health care or insurance coverage.
 HLA also provides help to consumers who have incurred medical debt due to wrongful denials by payors, inadequate insurance screenings by providers, or unfair or deceptive trade practices by payors or providers.

 Parent/Professional Advocacy League (PAL) PAL promotes a strong voice for families of children and adolescents with mental health needs.
 PAL advocates for supports, treatment and policies that enable families to live in their communities in an environment of stability and respect.

 Health Care for All (HCFA) HCFA is building a movement of empowered people and communities with the goal of creating a health care system that is responsive to the needs of all people, particularly the most vulnerable.
 Health Care For All is dedicated to making quality health care a right of all people.

-Alliance for the Mentally Ill - Mass.
-Chapter AMI-Massachusetts works to improve the quality of life both for people with mental illnesses and for their families.
+National Alliance for the Mentally Ill - Mass.
+Chapter NAMI-Massachusetts works to improve the quality of life both for people with mental illnesses and for their families.